Children’s questions about divorce

 Think of it like this.
 Something triggers them.
 They overhear someone talking about one of their parents having an affair, for instance, or they hear their parent on the phone talking about how angry they are at the other parent.
 Or they see you argue at an exchange.
 These things cause distress because the two people who care for them, on whom they depend on, who they love the most in the world, are at odds with one another.
 That causes insecurity and fear.
 So they say: “Did you have an affair?” or “Why don’t you love Daddy anymore?”

 It may sound like they want those answers, because, well, they are asking those questions.
-But they are asking because they don’t know how to ask the question they really have.
+But they are asking because they don’t know how to ask for what they really need.
 Most children can’t say: “I am feeling really insecure and worried about myself in the midst of this divorce and need reassurance that I will be ok.”

 They are trying to figure out if they are going to be ok.
 Plain and simple.
 They don’t really want to know about your co-parents affair, or whether you love Mommy or Daddy or not.
 Giving the adult details will not calm their anxieties.
 In fact, it can make things worse.
-Details that involve adult matters they cannot understand will be create more confusion for them.
+Details that involve adult matters that they are developmentally incapable of understanding , will be create more confusion for them.

 Connection can be difficult for parents because we hate for our children to feel bad, and we just want to make it better quickly.
 When they hurt, we hurt, and we want to make it go away.
 But by trying to fix it we are bypassing the connection, and that is disconnecting.
-Trying to answer a question literally is bypassing the emotions.
+Trying to answer children’s questions about divorce literally is bypassing the emotions.
 Train yourself to connect to their emotional states.
 Don’t rush to fix it.

 Telling your side puts children in the middle.
 It is subtly asking them to adopt your perspective.
-Your co-parent has a different perspective, so you are essentially asking them to decide whose perspective is right, which puts them in a position that only makes them more anxious.
-They can’t, and shouldn’t have to, sort out whose perspective is “better.”
+Your co-parent has a different perspective, so you are essentially asking them to decide whose perspective is right, which only makes them more anxious.
+They can’t, and shouldn’t have to sort out whose perspective is “better.”
 Never put them in the position of having to figure out which parent is to blame.

 I am not suggesting that you condone bad behavior.
 I am not suggesting you sugar-coat things that you can’t sincerely sugar-coat.
-I am suggesting that you remember that your child is distressed, and telling them how bad their other parent is is not going to make it better.
+I am suggesting that you remember that your child is distressed, that children’s questions about divorce come from distress, and telling them how bad their other parent is is not going to make it better.
 What will make them feel better is connection.
 And, if you want to teach good values and good behavior, role model these things yourself.